NewbiZ/sandbox/README.markdown

 ### Description
-This is just a sandbox for various code snippets
+This is just a sandbox for various code snippets.